NoahRamones/NoahRamones/README.md

-- 👋 Hi, I’m @NoahRamones
+- 👋 Hi, I’m Noah Ramones
 - 👀 I’m interested in basketball, working out, and programming
+- 🤌🏼 I am familiar with Python, Java, React.js, SQL, and Power BI
-- 🌱 I’m currently learning python, java, SQL, and AI/ML
+- 🌱 I’m currently learning about AI/ML as that is the trend of technology
-- 📫 How to reach me ... via email noahtramones@gmail.com
+- 📫 You can reach me through my email noahtramones@gmail.com

 <!---
 NoahRamones/NoahRamones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.